 A lot of your links will (and should) lead to your website.
 So, the condition of your website should be ideal for those potential visitors.
 80% of Twitter users access the platform through their smartphone, so keeping everything mobile friendly is imperative.
 If your website doesn’t work on a mobile, it’s likely that potential visitors will be closing the window and forgetting about you.

-Following on from this, the average internet user is an impatient being, with any loading time over three seconds being much too long a wait.
+Following on from this, the average internet user is an impatient being, with any loading time over two seconds being much too long a wait.
 Ensure that your web pages load quickly and if they don’t, work on ways to remedy this.
 Take a look at our blog on tackling block rendering here and also this blog, which focuses particularly on imagery use on websites and how it can impact your loading time.
 If you want to test your own loading time, try this tool from Google.
 It may sound like a small issue, but the ease of use and convenience of a website has a huge impact on how your website performs in terms of visitors, which leads us on to our next point.

 Accessibility on your website must be considered.
 No visitor likes a website that’s hard to navigate or unpredictable when loading.
 Keep your web host reliable and your website design as easy to use as you can.
 Try having an outsider navigate your website and take notes on it usability as a lesson in it’s strengths and weaknesses, from there you can work on any changes that might need to be made (these can be as simple as adjusting your terminology so that it is less internal in focus, restructuring content, changing navigation aids, etc).
 These are the foundations of success.